 Blog · April 23, 2026 · 7 min read

-How per-seat and capacity-based pricing actually compare at 10, 50, and 200 users — with real 2026 list prices for Slack, Teams, Mattermost, and TheChatApp.
+How TheChatApp's cloud per-user pricing and self-hosted capacity licences compare with real 2026 list prices for Slack, Teams, and Mattermost.

 Team-chat pricing is almost universally per-seat.
 You pay a monthly fee per user, usually between five and twenty-five dollars, and the bill scales linearly with headcount.
-That model is familiar enough that most buyers never question it — until they do the arithmetic for a growing team and realise what it compounds to.
-It is the kind of thing that feels reasonable at ten people and starts to feel like a structural tax at fifty.
+That model is familiar enough that most buyers never question it until they do the arithmetic for a growing team.

 The real numbers at fifty users